RocketDerp/April14_2025/June19_2025/People_in_Politics.md

 &nbsp;

 People "into" politics competittion, sports competition, war competittion, terrorism competittion, religion competittion, out-group hate, in-group love (as described in 1987 by Joseph Campbell) just don't want to support MLK Jr and Malala reforms of religion / society / hate.
-Block-happy on social medi athat they can use power of computers to block persons, use power of ICE to deport humans.
+Block-happy on social media systems that they can use power of computers to block persons, use power of ICE systems to deport humans.
+Like people who use power of SWAT attacks to dehumanize those they disagree with, terrorism.
+People who are avoidant of MLK Jr's 1954 words on hate do not want to eliminate hate everywehre in the world, they are motivated (often wihtout self-awareness, subconsious) to wield hate as power against human persons.

 July 12, 2025:
 https://www.newsweek.com/donald-trump-threatens-take-away-rosie-odonnells-citizenship-2098159